spyofthemonth/problem-solving/README.md

 # NZPC 2016
 All 3 and 10 point questions solved, Problem J however hasn't been.
 # NZPC 2015
-Not much done, have had a little dabble in Problem A, that's about it.
+Problem E solved, still have not done anything with Problem A.
 # SPPC 2015
 Problem B solved.
 # TLAP